Android-for-Python/Android-for-Python-Users/README.md

         self.request = None
 ```

-### Java Api Versions
+### Java API Versions

-Python for Android builds an apk with a minimum device api.
+Python for Android builds an apk with a minimum device API.
 Importing Java modules can invalidate this minimum.
 Check the [Added in API level field](https://developer.android.com/reference/android/provider/MediaStore.Downloads) in the class or method reference documentation.

 And if the app includes an `.aar` file, check that the version of Java used to build the aar is not newer than the version of OpenJDK you installed for Buildozer.
 If the aar is built with a newer Java you will get an error message similar to [this](#unsupported-class-file-major-version-62).